 Halayang ube or also called haleya, is a popular Filipino dessert made from boiled purple yams.
 If you finish the jar all by yourself, try not to feel guilty.
 We all have done it, too.
 If it will make you feel better, here’s a recipe for homemade halayang ube.
 Once cooked and stored in jars, be sure to have a good hiding spot in the refrigerator for this one.
 You’ll want a place to keep your own stash.
 It’s ube and in Filipino homes, this is always an endangered jar.
 Serve the ube halaya as a dessert on its own.
 Or place it on top of halo-halo desserts, ice creams, pies or even cakes.
 This recipe was slightly adapted from the ube cream found in ‘Memories of Philippine Kitchens’ by Amy Besa and Romy Dorotan (from the Blueberry-Ube Tart recipe of their cookbook).
 This makes 2 cups of halayang ube.

 - Medium-sized, heavy stock pot

 - 16 ounces boiled ube or purple yam pre-boiled, mashed (can be found frozen from Asian markets),

 - 1 can (14 oz) sweetened condensed milk

 - If using frozen ube: Thaw the frozen boiled ube at room temperature.
 (Do not use the microwave to thaw.)

-- In a medium stock pot, combine the boiled ube, granulated sugar, coconut milk and condensed milk.
+- In a medium-sized, heavy stock pot, combine the boiled ube, granulated sugar, coconut milk and condensed milk.
 Stir and blend till ingredients are mixed together.